S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: Basic Definitions

 \begin{definition} Let $I$ be a finite set, and $\mu_{\bullet}$ be a collection of dominant cocharacters of $G$ indexed by $I$.
-The moduli space of Witt vector local Shtukas associated to $G$ and $\mu_{\bullet}$ is the prestack
+The moduli space of Witt vector local shtukas associated to $G$ and $\mu_{\bullet}$ is the stack